fikrielfakir/jaw-app/replit.md

 # Recent Changes

+## October 15, 2025 - Complete Authentication Flow Implementation
+- **Built complete authentication system** with 6 screens matching the design specifications
+- **SignInScreen**: Email/password login with Google/Facebook social login options, remember me checkbox, and forgot password link
+- **SignUpScreen**: User registration with first/last name, email, password fields and social login options
+- **ForgotPasswordScreen**: Password recovery with email input and fingerprint icon (Unicode 🫆 U+1FAC6)
+- **VerifyEmailScreen**: 6-digit OTP verification with auto-focus between inputs and resend code functionality
+- **EnterNewPasswordScreen**: New password entry with confirmation and password visibility toggle
+- **RegisterRestaurantScreen**: Full-width scrollable form for restaurant owner registration
+- **AuthNavigator**: Complete navigation flow wiring all auth screens with proper transitions
+- All screens use consistent purple gradient background (rgba(69, 48, 99, 0.86) to #000000)
+- Logo integration across all auth screens using the JAW logo image
+- Responsive design with proper keyboard handling and ScrollView support
+- Architecture review: PASS - All screens meet design requirements and follow best practices

+## October 15, 2025 - Logo Integration
+- Replaced all "JAW" text instances with the official logo image
+- Updated OnboardingScreen, WelcomeScreen, and all auth screens with logo
+- Logo properly sized and positioned for each screen context

+## October 15, 2025 - Project Import and Setup
+- Completed project import from GitHub to Replit environment
+- Installed all npm dependencies using --legacy-peer-deps flag
+- Configured and verified Expo Web Server workflow running successfully on port 5000

 ## October 1, 2025 - NativeWind Migration (Modern Styling)
 - **Modernized styling approach** from StyleSheet to NativeWind (Tailwind CSS for React Native)
 - Successfully migrated OnboardingScreen to use className utility syntax